noodlemanifold/Noodle-Unity-Starter-Kit/Assets/StarterKit/CheatSheet/CheatSheet.md

 To edit a prefab, double-click the prefab in the assets pane.
 To edit a prefab with the surroundings of one of its instances still visible, click that instance in the scene hierarchy, and click open at the top in the inspector pane.

-To remove all prefab behavior from a prefab instance, right click an instance in the scene hierarchy and select Unpack Completely.
+To remove all prefab behavior from a prefab instance, right-click an instance in the scene hierarchy and select Prefab > Unpack
+Completely.

 ## Overrides